sergio-sastre/Multiplying_the_quality_of_unit_tests/README.md

 # Multiplying_the_quality_of_unit_tests
-A Project highlighting the benefits of Parameterized Testing over multiple assertions, and how Property-Based Testing help us to catch regression bugs that standard Unit Tests or Parameterized Tests cannot
+A Project highlighting the benefits of Parameterized Tests over multiple assertions, and how Property-Based Tests help us catch regression bugs that standard Unit Tests or Parameterized Tests cannot

 You can find the blog posts here: